Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description explains that membership criteria are ANDed and lists the criteria types, providing context for when to use.
-However, it does not explicitly specify when not to use this tool or mention alternative tools.
+The description explains that membership criteria are ANDed and lists the criteria types.
+It does not explicitly state when to use or not use this tool versus alternatives, but the context of siblings makes the purpose clear.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.